apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-AccessToken-AuthMethods.md

 If the `tokenEndpointAuthenticationMethod` field is left blank, all available authentication methods are evaluated for access token requests and authentication method enforcement should effectively be disabled.

+## mTLS Client Authentication

+In order to utilize TLS for client authentication, the TLS connection between the client and CAS MUST have been established or re-established with mutual-TLS X.509 certificate authentication during the TLS handshake.
+For all requests to CAS utilizing mutual-TLS client authentication, the client MUST include the `client_id` parameter which enables the CAS server to easily identify the client independently from the content of the certificate and locate the client configuration using the client identifier and check the certificate presented in the TLS handshake against the expected credentials for that client.